ircv3/ircv3-specifications/extensions/account-notify-3.1.md

 In order to take full advantage of the ACCOUNT message, WHOX must be supported by the ircd.
-In this case, the appropriate strategy to ensuring you always have the accountname to display is to do the following:
+In this case, the appropriate strategy to ensuring you always have the account name to display is to do the following:

  1. Enable the "account-notify" capability at capability negotiation time during the login handshake.